MABradley/RitoPlz/README.md

 * To Explore Python and QT Functionality and Grow as a Developer
 * To Analyze Personal League of Legends Game Data

+Python Version: 3.4.3+
+*Feel free to execute using later versions of Python, but it must execute in 3.4.3*

 # STATUS

 #### 06/04/16